fbpx

 4. There’s always a security risk

-In the world of alphanumeric passwords, paper is the weakest form of data storage.
-From being lost to stolen and everything in between, there’s a giant security risk that always tails paper.
+In the world of alphanumeric passwords, paper is the weakest form of data storage; from being lost to stealing and everything in between, a giant security risk always tails paper.
 Imagine what would happen if an important document got stuck in the printer and you forgot about it?
-What if you had to shred something and instead, it got left amidst another pile of paper?
+What if you had to shred something, and instead, it got left amidst another pile of paper?

 These are instances that nightmares are made of.